 What’s not to love about a michelada?
-Known as a cerveza preparada, the drink is generally made with beer, lime juice, spices, tomato juice, and a hint of chili poured into a chilled glass with a salted rim and lime.
+The drink is also known as a cerveza preparada and is generally made with beer, lime juice, spices, tomato juice, and a hint of chile poured into a chilled glass with a salted rim and lime.
 The combination of tangy citrus, spicy tomato, and light beer is the perfect cure for late nights—a beer-laden alternative to the bloody mary.

 While the classic recipe sounds relatively easy, having all those ingredients around can be inconvenient.
 This is where a pre-batched mix comes in handy.
 Simply crack open a beer and add the mix.